What to do before, during, and after the freeze.

-Cover or shelter container plants.
+Cover container gardens.

 Anything planted in a pot above ground is more vulnerable to the effects of frost because the roots aren’t insulated underground.
 Take the following measures to protect your container gardens:

 2. Cover container gardens with frost cloth that goes all the way to the ground.
-Secure the cloth with bricks or heavy-duty landscape staples so it doesn’t blow off (image, left, from the Missouri Botanical Garden’s Kemper Center for Home Gardening website).
+Secure the cloth with bricks or heavy-duty landscape staples so it doesn’t blow off (image from the Missouri Botanical Garden’s Kemper Center for Home Gardening website).
 The frost cloth must go all the way to the ground in order to protect the exposed roots of the plants.
 The frost cloth will also trap any residual heat rising off the sun-warmed ground further buffering the roots of the plants against the extreme overnight cold.

 3. If you don’t have enough frost cloth for all your containers, mound up fallen leaves, mulch, or straw around the base of the pots.
 Anything you can do to provide a layer of insulation between the roots and the cold air will help.